 Fire drills at regular intervals are required by law and are an important safety precaution.
 It is essential that when the fire alarm is sounded, everyone leaves the building as quickly as possible by the prescribed route.
 Corridor exits are clearly marked.
-Students and teachers are to remain at their designated areas outside until the signal is given to reenter the school by the Principal or Dean of Students.
+Students and teachers are to remain at their designated areas outside until the signal is given to reenter the school by the Principal.
 Fire drill rules are as follows: